Question

 System

-If a ticket is created from a web application that is connected to Zendesk, such as a custom app, you will see Via System notated under the ticket subject line.
+If a ticket is created from a web application that's connected to Zendesk, such as a custom app, you'll see Via System notated under the ticket subject line.

 Ticket created via system, such as web or custom app